seanking/es2016-arrays/README.md

 While the features new in ES2016 aren't as game changing as the features provided by ES2015, it is still reassuring to see the EcmaScript specification being updated on a regular scheduled.

-Most major browsers provide support for Array.prototype.includes except for Internet Explorer and few browsers support the new exponential operators.
-If these feature are important to you developer, try running them through a trans-compoiler like [Babel](https://babeljs.io).
+Most major browsers provide support for Array.prototype.includes except for Internet Explorer and fewer browsers support the new exponential operator.
+If these feature are important to you developer, try running them through a transpiler like [Babel](https://babeljs.io).